-- No subsidiaries of Zscaler hold investments in investment securities other than a strategic venture investment held by ZSC Holdings Limited.
-"Capital Preservation Investments" refers collectively to the Company's investments in short-term investment grade and liquid fixed income and money market investments that earn competitive market returns and provide a low level of credit risk. - 5 As of October 31, 2020, Zscaler's only holding in investment securities other than Capital Preservation Investments was a minority-owned, strategic venture investment in a private operating company. - 6 GAAP requires consolidation of majority-owned subsidiaries while the Asset Test requires analysis of an issuer's assets on an unconsolidated basis. - 7 Section 3(b)(1) is a self-executing provision.
+- 4 "Capital Preservation Investments" refers collectively to the Company's investments in short-term investment grade and liquid fixed income and money market investments that earn competitive market returns and provide a low level of credit risk. - As of January 31, 2021, Zscaler's only holding in investment securities other than Capital Preservation Investments was a minority-owned, strategic venture investment in a private operating company. - 6 GAAP requires consolidation of majority-owned subsidiaries while the Asset Test requires analysis of an issuer's assets on an unconsolidated basis - Section 3(b)(1) is a self-executing provision.
 However, as with 3(a)(1)(C), Zscaler's reliance on Section 3(b)(1) leaves open the possibility that, while Zscaler believes that it falls within the exclusion set forth in Section 3(b)(1), the SEC, the courts, or another interested party might take a different view.

-incorporating core security functionalities needed to enable users to safely utilize authorized applications and services based on an organization's policies.
+The Company was incorporated in Delaware in September 2007 as SafeChannel, Inc., and in August 2008, the Company changed its name to Zscaler, Inc. Zscaler is a cloud security company that developed a platform incorporating core security functionalities needed to enable users to safely utilize authorized applications and services based on an organization's policies.
 Zscaler's solution is a purpose-built, multi-tenant, distributed cloud platform that secures access for users and devices to applications and services, regardless of location.
 Zscaler delivers Zscaler's solutions using a software-as-a-service ("SaaS") business model and sell subscriptions to customers to access Zscaler's cloud platform (the "Platform"), together with related support services.
 Zscaler conducts business worldwide, with presence in North America, Europe and Asia.
 Zscaler's headquarters are in San Jose, California.